 Anti Pattern: Chatty Application

 One of the core principles when building distributed applications is to make as few remote calls as possible.
-They always imply the serialisation of data overhead, overhead by connection establishments and imply additional load on the network.
+They always imply the serialization of data overhead, overhead by connection establishments and imply additional load on the network.
 Additionally, the resource consumption on CPU, memory and the network restricts scalability.
 Therefore it is essential to design the interface of remote applications in a way to ensure only a minimum number of service interactions is necessary.
 Especially applications which have originally been built to be used locally and are then distributed for scalability reasons suffer from a high number of service interactions.
-These problems in most cases surface in load testing or production – during local testing in development everything seems to be working fine.
-By using proper performance management approaches remote behaviour can already be analyzed during development to avoid these problems.
-The image below shows a sample analysis of the remoting behaviour of an application in Dynatrace.
+These problems in most cases surface in load testing or production – during local testing in development, everything seems to be working fine.
+By using proper performance management approaches remote behavior can already be analyzed during development to avoid these problems.

 Based on this analysis, interfaces can be refactored and the application logic can be redesigned to reduce the number of remote calls.
 Possible approaches are to combine the logic of several methods or the usage of data container where before several calls were required for passing around objects.
 The creation of data locality also helps to reduce remote calls as data is available where it is needed.
 Especially when data is read, the usage of caches can massively improve performance and scalability.
 It is essential to already consider service distribution and the implied communication early in software design if it is or will become a requirement.